SAP/spartacus-docs/_pages/dev/customizing-cms-components.md

 ## Configuring Custom Components

-There are two types of components that can be configured: angular components, and web components (experimental support).
+There are two types of components that can be configured: angular components, and web components (for which we currently provide experimental support).

 ### Custom Angular CMS Components